-Value vs Growth: Current Trends, Top Stocks & ETFs
+Value vs Growth: 2022 in Review, Top Stocks & ETFs

 The Top Growth Stocks table is based on YCharts’ “Trailing Revenue, EPS, and CF Growth”, narrowed to constituents of the S&P 500 Growth index.
 The result is a list of growth stocks with positive Revenue Growth, Diluted EPS Growth, and Cash from Operations Growth on a quarterly, annual, and 3-year basis.
 To identify the top 10 growth stocks, a Scoring Model which equally weights all growth metrics was applied.